phuvf/oscpoint/README.md

 **OSCPoint is a free PowerPoint add-in - and Companion Module - that allows Open Sound Control (OSC) control of PowerPoint on Windows.**

+It allows users to take remote control of PowerPoint machines, including opening/closing presentations, starting and stopping slide shows, navigating slides and controlling media playback.

 While the add-in is designed to be used with BitFocus Companion, it should work with any OSC client that can send and receive OSC messages over UDP.

-OSCPoint allows users to take remote control of PowerPoint machines, including opening/closing presentations, starting and stopping slide shows, navigating slides and controlling media playback.
 </div>
 <div align="right">